10 Pocket hole tips and tricks to build like a pro

 - Face grain

-There are two common ways of joining boards using pocket holes and they are –
+There are two common ways of joining boards using pocket holes:

 The pocket holes are made on the edge of a board the screws are driven into the edge of the adjoining board.